dsloyer/ez-kubeadm/README.md

 Windows 10's WSL Ubuntu (bash) environment.

 There were serveral changes required to get things working on WSL -- some in the Vagrantfiles, some in the Windows environment.
-The required file changes are all included in the files in this repo.
+Thankfully, the required file changes for WSL are compatible with native Ubuntu, so we don't need any Windows-specific files.

 I've tried to capture all necessary steps here.
 I suggest reviewing: https://www.vagrantup.com/docs/other/wsl.html.